035966-L3/Sleeping-Cup-Testcases/#1/B/README.md

 All the testcases in this problem are generated manually.

-### Tests 1-17
+### For Tests 1-17

 These are samples.

-### Tests 18-44
+### For Tests 18-44

-We first generated two identical texts and then modified one of them by hand.
+We firstly generated two identical texts and then modified one of them by hand.

 There are three types of identical texts: